Has Microsoft Missed the Boat With Mobile?

 Mobile Phone until the end of 2010 is no good.
 Why not just use Android or WebOS

 now.
 Or buy a freakin’ iPhone.

-Nothing short of
+Nothing short of replacing the

 rendering engine of IE with Webkit is going to stop the massive haemorrhaging of market-share that IE is

 experiencing.
 IE is passé now and once you’re out of the loop it’s going to take more than the odd feature and

 improvement to bring users back.
 The exodus is well underway and the IE brand has fallen foul of consumers.